 ALCANTARILLADO

-The sewer system.
-Your future home must be well connected to the city sewer system to ensure proper drainage of wastewater.
+The sewage system.
+Your future home must be well connected to the urban network to properly dispose of wastewater.

 APAREJADOR

-- Guaranteed compliance with safety standards and regulations
+- Guaranteeing compliance with safety standards and regulations

 ARQUITECTO

-A qualified, registered architect, responsible for the design and planning of buildings and spaces.
-He is responsible for :
+A qualified and accredited architect, responsible for the design and planning of buildings and spaces.
+They are in charge of:

-- Creating the overall look of the building
+- The creation of the overall aesthetic of the building

-- He coordinates with the other professionals involved in the project.
+- He coordinates with other professionals involved in the project.

-Not to be confused with the project manager (aparejador), who has a more technical profile.
+Not to be confused with the construction manager (the aparejador) who has a more technical profile.

 AYUNTAMIENTO

-The Town Hall.
-You'll hear most about the town hall at the start of your project, because it's the one that issues building permits.
+The town hall.
+You will mainly hear about the town hall at the beginning of your project, as it is the one that issues work and construction permits.

 AZULEJO

-For us, the most beautiful word in this lexicon of Spanish property renovation.
+In our opinion, the most beautiful word in this real estate renovation lexicon in Spain.
 It refers to the famous glazed ceramic tiles, particularly those from the Valencia region.

 B